agdnicholson/dispatch-batch-system/README.md

 composer install

+A temporary directory is required for any files generated for transport (For ftp in the example).
+Run the following command from the project root to set this up:\
+mkdir tmp

+NOTE: The directory name should always correspond with the one provided in the DispatchBatch instance.

 It should now be possible to run the example app (example-app.php implementation found in the root of the project.

 This can be executed via command line or in a browser if for example you have apache or